elementsking/get-together/README.md

 * Pull all old messages for a Group
 * CRUD on Events in a Group
 * Show a homepage where a User's Groups and Events are pulled
+* Move websocket to root of app and subscribe to topics rather than "Rooms/Groups"

+## Frontend Development
+1. Start the services
+2. cd frontend && yarn start
+3. Window will hot-reload as code in frontend/src changes

+## Backend Development
+1. Start the services
+2. Django Daphne server will reload as code in backend/ changes